Last updated: 02/04/2009

 Double Towing

-Tripletowing1.jpg (201588 bytes)Towing doubles (also called triple towing) involves towing a car or boat behind your 5th wheel.
+Towing doubles (sometimes, incorrectly, called triple towing) involves towing a car or boat behind your 5th wheel.
 It is legal in many states, and many people do it.
 With a MDT or HDT you are probably towing with as safe a tow vehicle as you could have.
 An HDT certainly has enough power, brakes and stability to handle a double towing situation, where it is legal.

 We do double tow, although I have to admit it makes me nervous.
 I am much more relaxed when towing just the trailer.
 If building an HDT from scratch, I would seriously consider piggybacking a vehicle.
 You can configure an HDT to carry just about anything, but if you are just looking for a runabout then a Smart car cross loaded is ideal.

-Another consideration in towing double, knowing you may be overlength in a certain situation, is liability.
+Another consideration in towing double, knowing you may be over length in a certain situation, is liability.
 What would happen if you were involved in an accident?
 Would your liability increase because you were “illegal”?
 Would your insurance carrier deny a claim because you are "illegal"?
 It is something worth considering in deciding if you want to double tow.

 There are many people – probably thousands – who have double towed all across the country for years without a problem.
 From a technology perspective, double towing with an HDT is safe if your equipment is properly set up.
 You need to educate yourself on the state towing laws, and watch out for those states that strictly enforce double towing laws.